jonjondev/frost-crystal/README.md

 # Frost Crystal: The coolest Crystal API framework

-Frost Crystal is a barebones, modular API framework built with [Crystal](https://crystal-lang.org)... and it's super cool.
+Frost Crystal is a **barebones, modular API framework built with [Crystal](https://crystal-lang.org)**... and it's super cool.

 Its structure has been built out to be naturally quite opinionated.
-That being said however, the project's logic is easy enough to follow and can easily be modified to suit your needs.
+That being said however, the project's logic is easy enough to follow and **can easily be modified to suit your needs** as much of the logic can be found and modified in the helper files.

-## Installation
+The project utilizes [Toro](https://github.com/soveran/toro) for modular routing and [Granite](https://github.com/amberframework/granite) for substrate-independent persistence.

 TODO: Write installation instructions here